Lamb (2021 film): Plot

-In Iceland, a herd of horses is spooked by an unknown, loudly-breathing entity that makes its way to a barn.
-Later, farmer María and her husband Ingvar are shocked when one of their pregnant sheep gives birth to a human/sheep hybrid with a mostly human body and a lamb's head and right arm.
+A herd of horses in Iceland is spooked by an unknown, loudly-breathing entity that makes its way to a barn.
+Later, farmer María and her husband, Ingvar, are shocked when one of their pregnant sheep births a human–sheep hybrid with a mostly human body but a lamb's head and right arm.

-María and Ingvar take the hybrid infant in as their own and grow to love her as their own child, naming her Ada after Maria's deceased daughter.
-Ada's biological mother becomes a nuisance, attempting to contact Ada constantly and loitering outside the couple's home.
-Shortly after an incident where Ada goes missing and is later found next to the mother, María shoots Ada's mother and buries her body in a shallow, unmarked grave.
-Unbeknownst to her, Ingvar's brother Pétur, who arrives at the farmhouse shortly before the killing, witnesses the incident before sleeping in the barn.
+María and Ingvar take the hybrid infant in as their own.
+Naming her Ada after their deceased daughter, the couple care for her as their own child.
+The ewe that is Ada's biological mother misses her child, loitering outside the couple's home in an attempt to contact Ada.

+Ada goes missing and is later found next to the ewe.
+Shortly after, María kills the ewe and buries her body.
+Unbeknownst to her, Ingvar's roving brother Pétur, who arrives at the farmhouse shortly before the killing, witnesses the incident before sleeping in the barn.

-Pétur, who makes sexual advances towards María, is very disturbed by Ada and maintains the belief that "it's an animal, not a child".
-Ingvar claims the whole situation has given them happiness.
-Increasingly angered and disturbed by María and Ingvar's attachment to Ada, Pétur takes her on an early morning walk while everyone is asleep with the intention of shooting her.
-After having a tearful change of heart, however, he is later seen soundly sleeping with Ada and soon becomes an uncle to her.
+Pétur, who makes sexual advances towards María, is very disturbed by Ada, considering her "an animal, not a child".
+Ingvar claims that the whole situation has given them happiness.
+Petur is increasingly angered and disturbed by the couple's attachment to Ada.
+While everyone else is asleep, Pétur takes her on an early morning walk with the intention of shooting her.
+However, he has a tearful change of heart and is later seen soundly sleeping with Ada and soon becomes an uncle to her.

 One evening, while María, Pétur, and Ingvar are having a drunken party, Ada witnesses the unknown entity from before near the barn.
-The entity then proceeds to kill the family's dog before taking the family's gun.
+The entity kills the family's dog before taking the family's gun.
 After the party, a drunk Ingvar goes to bed.
-Pétur makes sexual advances towards María once again.
-When she rejects his advances, Pétur reveals that he witnessed María killing Ada's sheep mother, trying to blackmail María into having sex with him by threatening to reveal this to Ada.
-María pretends to be seduced by Pétur in order to lock him in a closet.
+Pétur makes sexual advances toward María once again.
+When she rejects his advances, Pétur reveals that he witnessed her killing Ada's sheep mother and tries to blackmail María into having sex with him by threatening to reveal this to Ada.
+María pretends to be seduced by Pétur in order to lock him in a storage room.

-María drives him to the bus stop the next morning and sends him away, insisting she is committed to a new start with her family.
-After waking up to find María and Pétur missing, Ingvar takes Ada to fix a broken tractor.
-On their way back home, the entity, revealed to be a ram/man hybrid and Ada's biological father, emerges and shoots Ingvar in the neck, before taking a tearful Ada with him and walking away into the wilderness.
+The next morning, María unlocks the storage room and drives Pétur to a bus stop.
+Sending him away, she insists she is committed to a new start with her family.
+After waking up to find María and Pétur missing, Ingvar takes Ada to fix the broken tractor left halfway to the lake, but the attempt is unsuccessful.
+On their way back home, the entity, revealed to be a ram/man hybrid and Ada's biological father, emerges and shoots Ingvar in the neck before taking a tearful Ada with him and walking away into the wilderness.

 María returns home and finds that Ingvar and Ada are missing.
-She searches for the two and discovers Ingvar before he dies, and despairs at the loss of her husband and new child.
-María searches the wilderness in vain, before closing her tear-filled eyes.
+She searches for the two, discovers Ingvar before he dies, and despairs at the loss of her husband and new child.
+María tearfully searches the wilderness in vain.